-The CSO reports that on 13th February 2023, the Ukrainian refugees in Co.
-Tipperary stood at 1,513 (2.13 per cent of those in the State).
-Almost thirty per cent of those arriving from Ukraine reside in the Cashel-Tipperary Local Electoral Area, with the highest proportions being in the Clonmel and Carrick-on-Suir Local Electoral Areas.
+The CSO reports that on 6th June 2023, the number of Ukrainian refugees in Co.
+Tipperary stood at 2,084 (2.46 per cent of those in the state).
+Almost twenty-four per cent of those were resident in the Cashel-Tipperary Local Electoral Area, with the following highest proportions being in the Clonmel and Carrick-on-Suir Local Electoral Areas.
 These figures are liable to change as geopolitical events unfold.

-3.4 Health and Wellbeing
+3.4 Health & Wellbeing